 Companies that already fall under the scope of the NFRD are required to comply with the ESRS.
 On top of that, the CSRD has even more stringent requirements, targeting approximately 50,000 companies more than those under the NFRD.

 The coverage extends to:

 All credit and insurance companies are subject to the CSRD regardless of the requirements.
 Separate reporting standards will be applied to listed SMEs proportionate to their scale and size, as well as for non-EU companies that fall within the scope of the CSRD.

 The public consultation period for the draft standards ended on 8 August 2022.
-The ESRS will be finalized in October 2022 and put to practice once the CSRD takes effect from 2024.
+The ESRS will be finalized in October 2022 and came into force in January 2023.
+But they will be put in practice once the CSRD takes effect from 2024.
 The timeline for implementation varies based on the type of company:

 Companies that fall within scope have time to build their reporting capabilities to make the transition to the new standard.
 The earliest implementation date for the CSRD is 1 January 2024, giving companies at least one year from now to prepare.

 The new requirements of the ESRS are more detailed compared to even the IFRS Sustainability Disclosure Standards, which are also still in development but expected to have a key influence on general EU reporting requirements.
 The comprehensive disclosure guidelines of the ESRS will force companies to provide quality disclosures that capture ESG aspects and that can be externally assured.
 The latter is another mandatory ESRS requirement – disclosures must be assured by an independent third party.
 This means that companies must not only measure ESG data, but they also have to be able to keep track of the data and ensure accountability of each data point.